Keats/validator/README.md

 ```
 The value of the field will automatically be added to the params with a key of `value`.

-Note that `validator` works in conjunction with serde: in the example we can see that the `first_name`
-field is renamed from/to `firstName`.
-Any error on that field will be in the `firstName` key of the hashmap,
-not `first_name`.

 The other two `ValidationErrorsKind` types represent errors discovered in nested (vectors of) structs, as described in
 this example: